artoolkit/ARToolKit5/README.md

 ## libKPM usage

 libKPM, which performs key-point matching for NFT page recognition and initialization now use a FREAK detector framework, contributed by DAQRI.
 Unlike the previous commercial version of libKPM which used SURF features, FREAK is not encumbered by patents. libKPM now joins the other core ARToolKit libraries under an LGPLv3 license.
-Additionally the new libKPM no longer has dependencies on OpenCV’s FLANN library, which should simply app builds and distribution on all supported platforms.
+Additionally the new libKPM no longer has dependencies on OpenCV's FLANN library, which should simply app builds and distribution on all supported platforms.

-Existing holders of a commercial license to ARToolKit Professional v5.x may use libKPM from ARToolKit v5.2 under the terms of their current license for the remainder of its duration.
-Please contact us via http://www.artoolkit.org/contact if you are an existing user of ARToolKit Professional with questions.

 ## Next steps